PraxidesNandi/Adidas-Sales-Dashboard/README.md

 -Total sales by state
 -Total sales and operating profits by product
 -Total sales by Region
 -Total sales by sales method
 -Top 5 sales by cities
 ## Dataset
+<a href = "https://github.com/PraxidesNandi/Adidas-Sales-Dashboard/blob/master/Adidas%20US%20Sales%20Datasets.xlsx"> Dataset </a>
+## Project
-<a href =
+<a href = "